ochoadan/halfnine/src/app/blog/wordpress/how-to-add-stripe-to-wordpress/page.md

 ## What is a Payment Gateway and How Does It Work?

-Before we dive into setting up Stripe in WordPress, let's first understand what a payment gateway is and how it works.
+Before we dive into setting up Stripe on WordPress, let's first understand what a payment gateway is and how it works.
 A payment gateway is an application integrated into your online store that enables secure payments.
 It acts as the middleman between you and your customers, facilitating the transaction process.

 Here's a simplified overview of how a payment gateway works: